 Paiute War (Summer, 1860) – Also known as the Pyramid Lake War, Washoe Indian War, and the Pah Ute War, this armed conflict resulted due to the Paiute Indians’ resentment of miners and settlers in the Carson River Valley of western Nevada.
 In the late 1850s, the fertile valley, a welcome sight to emigrants passing over the Carson Branch of the California Trail after traversing an inhospitable stretch of desert, had become the site of two trading posts, the Buckland and Williams Stations.
 They were Central Overland Mail and Pony Express stations and supplied miners and emigrants.

-The war was preceded by a series of increasingly violent incidents, culminating in two pitched battles in which approximately 80 Americans were killed.
+The war was preceded by increasingly violent incidents, culminating in two pitched battles in which approximately 80 Americans were killed.
 The number of Paiute killed in action is unrecorded.
-Most of the conflicts took place in the summer of 1860 in the vicinity of Pyramid Lake.
-Smaller raids and skirmishes continued until a cease-fire was agreed to in August 1860; however, there was never a treaty negotiated.
+Most conflicts took place in the summer of 1860 near Pyramid Lake.
+Smaller raids and skirmishes continued until a cease-fire was agreed to in August 1860; however, a treaty was never negotiated.

-The deaths of the men led to a great panic in nearby Virginia City, Nevada.
-Within no time, a militia was formed from volunteers from Virginia City, Silver City, Carson City and Genoa with the purpose of apprehending the perpetrators.
+The men’s deaths led to a great panic in nearby Virginia City, Nevada.
+Within no time, a militia was formed from Virginia City, Silver City, Carson City, and Genoa volunteers to apprehend the perpetrators.
 This force consisted of about 105 men and was under the overall command of Major William Ormsby.